thinkocapo/willcapio/README.md

 I like the concept of immutability avoiding updates by reference, or passing through lots of child/parent props.
 It's like a database in the browser.
 The first thing I did on a Angular7 project for client was implement NgRedux.
 (snippet)

-3.
-Scripting.
-Shell scripts.
-Especially with blockchains.
-(Bash Party screenshot + code snippet)
-Something I find interesting.
-Usually a variable has a data type.
-But in shell script, that's not the case. e.g. gcp whoami
-use it to your advantage.

-4.
-YES, divide into many parts
-Undertaker:
-Event Maker - protocools, new classes + data types, dig into internals of SDK and how compresses/encodes
-I would never do 'int_age' because it's obvious what age is for.
-However with bytes, rowproxy, buffers, ORM classes (e.g. sqlalchemy's rowProxy), and converting between these, it's crucial for `row_proxy.data` or `dict_body`

-5.
-Kubernetes:
-minikube repo

 6.
 Java FHIR resources...? or keep in HEALTHCARE card